Yahya-Naeem/Hotel-Management-System/README.md

-# Library-Management-System
+# Hotel-Management-System
-A comprehensive library management system , that keep records of user and books and their attributes .
-Applies fine on users who borrows book more then instructed duration .
-Maintains a file system for records .
+A comprehensive HOTEL management system , that keep records of CLIENTS and ROoms and their attributes .
+This makes bills on basis of nights stayed .
+The admin an change the room rents and capacity of persons .
+Rooms status as occupied or free.
+Rooms have categories on which they are charged .
 OOP concepts was used for it and it is designed in c++